 04. Special Conditions of Parole.
-(3-23-22)
+(7-1-24)

 - a.
 In addition to general conditions of parole, the Commission may add special conditions of parole appropriate to the individual case.
-(3-23-22) - b.
+(7-1-24) - b.
 The Commission delegates authority to the Executive Director to add additional special conditions and to allow for emergency suspension of a condition at the request of the Department of Correction.
-(3-23-22) - 05.
+(7-1-24) - 05.
 Medical Parole.
-The Commission may parole an offender for medical reasons.
-In addition to pursuant to Section 20-1006, Idaho Codes, an offender, or designated Department of Correction personnel, may petition the Commission to consider medical parole, the Commission will accept petitions for medical parole from the offender or DOC personnel.
+In addition to Section 20-1006, Idaho Code, the Commission will accept petitions for medical parole from the offender or DOC personnel.
+(7-1-24) - 06.
+Discharge from Parole.
+No parole discharge shall be granted if a Commission warrant was issued before the full-term release date.
+(7-1-24)